privacysandbox/protected-auction-services-docs/bidding_auction_services_multi_seller_auctions.md

 ![server orchestrated comp auction](images/server-orchestrated-comp-auction1.png)

-_This type of multi seller auction will be supported for app and web advertising with Bidding and Auction services._
+_This type of multi seller auction will be supported for app and web advertising with Bidding and Auction services, including [Protected App Signals](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_protected_app_signals.md#multi-seller-auction-support) data._

 #### High-level overview
 The top-level seller code in the publisher web page in the browser would send a [unified request][16] to the seller's ad service that includes separate contextual request payload for each seller participating in the auction and one encrypted Protected Audience request payload.
-The top-level seller’s code in the publisher web page asks the browser for this encrypted Protected Audience data to include in the unified request.
+The top-level seller’s code in the publisher web page/app asks the browser/android API for the encrypted Protected Audience/Protected App Signals data to include in the unified request.

-The top-level seller's ad service orchestrates the multi-seller auction, by sending contextual and server side Protected Audience auction requests in parallel to other component sellers' ad services.
+The top-level seller's ad service orchestrates the multi-seller auction, by sending contextual and server side Protected Audience/Protected App Signals auction requests in parallel to other component sellers' ad services.
 This orchestration is new work to be done by the top-level seller; it will not be handled by the open-sourced Bidding and Auction services code that runs inside a TEE.
-All sellers, including the top-level seller, execute respective [unified flows][10] for a contextual auction followed by Protected Audience auction if there is demand for Protected Audience as determined by buyers and the seller.
+All sellers, including the top-level seller, execute respective [unified flows][10] for a contextual auction followed by Protected Audience/Protected App Signals auction if there is demand as determined by buyers and the seller.

-The top-level seller's ad service receives the contextual auction winners and encrypted Protected Audience winners from each Component auction.
-The top-level seller conducts the final contextual auction on their server, and prepares the contextual signals for the top-level Protected Audience auction.
-The top-level seller conducts the top-level Protected Audience auction in its TEE-based Auction service.
+The top-level seller's ad service receives the contextual auction winners and encrypted Protected Audience/Protected App Signals winners from each Component auction.
+The top-level seller conducts the final contextual auction on their server, and prepares the contextual signals for the top-level Protected Audience/Protected App Signals auction.
+The top-level seller conducts the top-level Protected
+Audience/Protected App Signals auction in its TEE-based Auction service.

-After the top-level Protected Audience auction, the SellerFrontEnd service will send an encrypted response payload to the top-level seller's ad service in [SelectAd][22] response.
-The top-level seller's ad service will be unable to determine if the encrypted Protected Audience response payload has a winning Protected Audience ad or not.
-The seller's ad service would pass both the top-level contextual ad winner and the encrypted Protected Audience response back to the client.
+After the top-level auction, the SellerFrontEnd service will send an encrypted response payload to the top-level seller's ad service in [SelectAd][22] response.
+The top-level seller's ad service will be unable to determine if the encrypted Protected Audience/Protected App Signals response payload has a winning Protected Audience/Protected App Signals ad or not.
+The seller's ad service would pass both the top-level contextual ad winner and the encrypted Protected Audience/Protected App Signals response back to the client.

 #### Server-orchestrated flow
-* The top-level seller code on a publisher web page sends one request to the top-level seller's ad service for contextual and Protected Audience auction.
+* The top-level seller code on a publisher web page/android app sends one request to the top-level seller's ad service for contextual and Protected Audience/Protected App Signals auction.
 The request payload includes:

   * Separate contextual request payloads for each participating seller.

-  * One Protected Audience request payload for all component-level sellers.
+  * One Protected Audience/Protected App Signals request payload for all component-level sellers.
 This payload is encrypted and padded by the browser, so that it’s the same size across all users and auctions.

 * The top-level seller server orchestrates unified requests in parallel for each component-level seller partner.
-The unified request payload includes the contextual request payload and the encrypted Protected Audience payload **meant only for the partner seller**.
+The unified request payload includes the contextual request payload and the encrypted Protected Audience/Protected App Signals payload **meant only for the partner seller**.

   * The top-level seller's ad service calls SellerFrontEnd service to obtain encrypted payload for other sellers;
     this request payload also includes a list of partner sellers for the multi-seller auction.

-  * The SellerFrontEnd service running in TEE decrypts the encrypted Protected Audience data and creates different payloads for each seller by adding different random noise to the input and re-encrypting the Protected Audience data.
+  * The SellerFrontEnd service running in TEE decrypts the encrypted Protected Audience/Protected App Signals data and creates different payloads for each seller by adding different random noise to the input and re-encrypting the Protected Audience/Protected App Signals data.
 This ensures different encrypted data, in other words ciphertext is sent to each partner seller.

-  * The SellerFrontEnd service returns different encrypted Protected Audience data mapped to the list of sellers back to the seller's ad service.
+  * The SellerFrontEnd service returns different encrypted Protected Audience/Protected App Signals data mapped to the list of sellers back to the seller's ad service.

 * All sellers (including the top-level seller) execute respective [unified flow][10] in parallel.
 Each seller conducts a contextual auction with their respective ad service.
-If buyers and sellers determine if there is incremental demand for Protected Audience, the seller conducts a Protected Audience auction in TEE-based Auction service.
-Within the [Protected Audience auction flow][10]:
+If buyers and sellers determine if there is incremental demand for Protected Audience/Protected App Signals, the seller conducts a Protected Audience/Protected App Signals auction in TEE-based Auction service.
+Within the
+  [Protected Audience/Protected App Signals auction flow][10]:

   * Bids are skipped for scoring based on the allow_component_auction field in the [AdWithBid][19] response from Buyer.

   * For scored bids, the allowComponentAuction flag and modified bid would be returned by the ScoreAd() script.
-For the winning Protected Audience bid, these will be returned to the client in the encrypted Protected Audience response.
+For the winning Protected Audience/Protected App Signals bid, these will be returned to the client in the encrypted Protected Audience response.

-* Each component-level seller partner returns a contextual bid and / or an encrypted Protected Audience response to the top-level seller's ad service.
+* Each component-level seller partner returns a contextual bid and / or an encrypted Protected Audience/Protected App Signals response to the top-level seller's ad service.

-  * _Note: The top-level seller's ad service can not decrypt encrypted Protected Audience responses received from Component auctions; it can only be decrypted within an attested TEE-based service._
+  * _Note: The top-level seller's ad service can not decrypt encrypted Protected Audience/Protected App Signals responses received from
+    Component auctions; it can only be decrypted within an attested TEE-based service._

 * The top-level seller conducts a top-level contextual auction in its seller's ad service.
-The top-level seller also generates contextual signals (part of the AuctionConfig) that are required for the top-level Protected Audience auction.
+The top-level seller also generates contextual signals (part of the AuctionConfig) that are required for the top-level Protected Audience/Protected App Signals auction.

-* The top-level seller conducts the top-level Protected Audience auction incorporating Protected Audience bids in the TEE-based Auction server.
+* The top-level seller conducts the top-level Protected Audience/Protected App Signals auction incorporating Protected Audience/Protected App Signals bids in the
+  TEE-based Auction server.

-  * The top-level seller sends all encrypted Protected Audience responses received from Component auctions to TEE-based SellerFrontEnd service.
+  * The top-level seller sends all encrypted Protected Audience/Protected App Signals responses received from Component auctions to TEE-based
+    SellerFrontEnd service.
 The TEE-based SellerFrontEnd service decrypts them.
-If there’s a Protected Audience ad winner from component auctions, the SellerFrontEnd service sends a request to the Auction service for top-level Protected Audience auction.
-If there's no Protected Audience ad winner from component auctions, the SellerFrontEnd service would return an encrypted padded (fake) response to the top level seller's ad service.
+If there’s a Protected Audience/Protected App Signals ad winner from component auctions, the SellerFrontEnd service sends a request to the Auction service for top-level Protected Audience/Protected App Signals auction.
+If there's no Protected Audience/Protected App Signals ad winner from component auctions, the SellerFrontEnd service would return an encrypted padded (fake) response to the top level seller's ad service.

-  * The SellerFrontEnd service returns a fixed-size encrypted padded Protected Audience response back to the seller's ad service.
-This is true whether or not the Protected Audience auction produced a winning ad.
+  * The SellerFrontEnd service returns a fixed-size encrypted padded Protected Audience/Protected App Signals response back to the seller's ad service.
+This is true whether or not the Protected Audience/Protected App Signals auction produced a winning ad.

-  * The seller’s ad service won’t be able to determine if the encrypted payload has a winning Protected Audience bid or not, so it should also pass the contextual winner to the client.
+  * The seller’s ad service won’t be able to determine if the encrypted payload has a winning Protected Audience/Protected App Signals bid or not, so it should also pass the contextual winner to the client.

-* The top-level seller returns the final contextual bid and / or Protected Audience winner back to the browser.
+* The top-level seller returns the final contextual bid and / or Protected Audience/Protected App Signals winner back to the browser.

-* Seller code in the publisher web page passes an encrypted Protected Audience response to the browser.
+* Seller code in the publisher web page passes an encrypted Protected Audience/Protected App Signals response to the browser.

-  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience response, only the browser API will be able to decrypt that.
+  * The seller code in the publisher web page can not decrypt the encrypted Protected Audience/Protected App Signals response, only the browser API will be able to decrypt that.

 #### Sequence diagram